Social Media and Commenting Policy

 Note to bloggers: If you visit and comment here, I’ll make a point to visit yours, too.
 A Piran Café blogging promise.

 It should go without saying but sometimes reminders are in order: I follow accounts that I generally find of interest.
 I like to think that’s why people follow mine.
 I generally don’t and won’t play like-for-like, follow-for-follow, or follow/unfollow games.

 - Piran Cafe’s Facebook page.
 Comment policy?
 See above.
 Soliciting/trading likes?
 See above.

 - Personal account.
 I don’t accept every friend request I receive.
 You shouldn’t either.
 No hard feelings.

-- No unsolicited calls via Facebook phone.
+- No unsolicited calls via Facebook/Messenger phone.
 I won’t answer.

 - I have two accounts and I don’t follow everyone back.
 With a few dozen fake accounts, marketers and spammers playing follow/unfollow games every day the numbers are simply too high to check regularly.
 When I have the time, I do check out new followers’ accounts.
 My interests are wide-ranging; if you spark an interest, I’m happy to follow back.

 - I’m most selective with Instagram.
 As a photographer myself, I want a feed that inspires, challenges and informs.
 I mostly follow creative coops/agencies and their members, photojournalists, documentary and street photographers.
 There’s no room for motivational meme graphics in my feed, one that doubles as a selfie-free zone.